-Orgasms manifest differently for everyone — they may feel different, last different durations and affect us in a wealth of different ways.
+When we talk about orgasms, it covers a wide range of conversations.
+After all, orgasms manifest differently for everyone — they may feel different, come through different sensations, last for different durations and otherwise affect us in all kinds of different ways.
 In fact, they may even derive from different pleasure points.

 “If you don’t have certain types of orgasms, it doesn’t make you less capable of pleasure, and it doesn’t make you less of a woman,” Gigi Engle, certified sex coach, sex educator with The Alexander Institute and pleasure professional at O.School, tells SheKnows.
 “People experience pleasure and sexuality in such a variety and myriad of ways; whatever brings you pleasure is the most valid.
 It’s just important to have information so you have the tools you want or need for however you choose to explore your own sexuality… Because let’s be clear: Your body is amazing.”